jasonjente/ichatzop-spark/README.md

   - To improve code readability and maintainability, I created a format of Tasks that can be easily generated and submitted to spark even in a streamlined and automated fashion.
 Each task is responsible for creating and destroying the spark context, and load any CSV needed to spark and then perform join operations and group by's on the data.

+### Performance

+Spark can work in parallel allowing for the processing of the files to become extremely fast.
+5 sequential submissions took ~34 seconds to  complete and as 5 separate processes, it managed to complete in 14 seconds.
+Also, the